ISM Non-Manufacturing: March Shows Improvement,

 Today the Institute for Supply Management published its latest Non-Manufacturing Report.
-The headline NMI Composite Index is at 51.6 percent, down from last month's 54.0 percent.
-Today's number came in below the Investing.com forecast of 53.5, which was also the consensus at Briefing.com.
-The latest data point is the lowest since the January 2010 beginning of sustained expansion following the Great Recession.
+The headline NMI Composite Index is at 53.1 percent, up from last month's 51.6 percent.
+Today's number came in slightly below the Investing.com forecast of 53.5, which was also the consensus at Briefing.com.

 Here is the report summary:

-"The NMIŽ registered 51.6 percent in February, 2.4 percentage points lower than January's reading of 54 percent.
-The Non-Manufacturing Business Activity Index decreased to 54.6 percent, which is 1.7 percentage points lower than the reading of 56.3 percent reported in January, reflecting growth for the 55th consecutive month and at a slower rate.
-The New Orders Index registered 51.3 percent, 0.4 percentage point higher than the reading of 50.9 percent registered in January.
-The Employment Index decreased 8.9 percentage points to 47.5 percent from the January reading of 56.4 percent and indicates contraction in employment for the first time after 25 consecutive months of growth.
-The Prices Index decreased 3.4 percentage points from the January reading of 57.1 percent to 53.7 percent, indicating prices increased at a slower rate in February when compared to January.
-According to the NMIŽ, ten non-manufacturing industries reported growth in February.
-The majority of respondents' comments indicate a slowing in the rate of growth month over month of business activity.
-Some of the respondents attribute this to weather conditions.
-Overall respondents' comments reflect cautiousness regarding business conditions and the economy."
+"The NMIŽ registered 53.1 percent in March, 1.5 percentage points higher than February's reading of 51.6 percent.
+The Non-Manufacturing Business Activity Index decreased to 53.4 percent, which is 1.2 percentage points lower than the reading of 54.6 percent reported in February, reflecting growth for the 56th consecutive month but at a slower rate.
+The New Orders Index registered 53.4 percent, 2.1 percentage points higher than the reading of 51.3 percent registered in February.
+The Employment Index increased 6.1 percentage points to 53.6 percent from the February reading of 47.5 percent and indicates substantial growth after one month of contraction.
+The Prices Index increased 4.6 percentage points from the February reading of 53.7 percent to 58.3 percent, indicating prices increased at a faster rate in March when compared to February.
+According to the NMIŽ, 13 non-manufacturing industries reported growth in March.
+Despite the affects of weather on many of the respective businesses, the majority of respondents indicate that business conditions are improving.
+The respondents also project better business activity and economic conditions as weather conditions continue to improve."

 Like its much older kin, the ISM Manufacturing Series, I have been reluctant to focus on this collection of diffusion indexes.
 For one thing, there is relatively little history for ISM's Non-Manufacturing data, especially for the headline Composite Index, which dates from 2008.
 The chart below shows Non-Manufacturing Composite.
 We have only a single recession to gauge is behavior as a business cycle indicator.

 For a diffusion index, this can be an extremely volatile indicator.
-Thus I've added a six-month moving average to assist us in visualizing the trend, which has been relatively range bound for the past two years.
+Thus I've added a six-month moving average to assist us in visualizing the trend, which has been relatively range bound for the past two years, and we're currently at the bottom of the range.

 Theoretically, I believe, this indicator will become more useful as the timeframe of its coverage expands.
 Manufacturing may be a more sensitive barometer than Non-Manufacturing activity, but we are increasingly a services-oriented economy, which explains my intention to keep this series on the radar.